 Lawrence Loh is a family and public health physician based in Toronto, serving as Senior Medical Consultant in the Office of the Chief Medical Officer of Health at the Ontario Ministry of Health.
 He has worked extensively in global health since graduating medical school in 2006, through his role as co-founder and Direction of Operations at The 53rd Week (53W).

 Dr. Loh attended medical school at the University of Western Ontario before completing residency at St. Michael’s Hospital and the University of Toronto’s School of Public Health, during which he also earned a Master of Public Health at Johns Hopkins.
 He is board certified in family medicine in Canada and in public health and preventive medicine in both Canada and the United States and was the 2013 recipient of the American Public Health Association’s Jay S. Drotman award.
-He also works clinically in urgent care medicine, and in his free time, he and his wife Jaime enjoy raising their daughter, running marathons, spending time with friends, karaoke, photography, enjoying good food, and travelling.
+He also works clinically in urgent care medicine.
+In his free time, he and his wife, Jaime, enjoy raising their daughter, running marathons, spending time with friends, karaoke, photography, enjoying good food and travelling.

 John Mazzeo is associate professor of anthropology and director of the Master of Public Health program at DePaul University